With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 She tensed, but played it off as a wince and rubbed her shoulder.

 Francis sank beside her.
 “Where is the pain?”
-Before Cadence could play it off, his eyes widened with realization.
+His eyes widened with realization.
 “It’s me, Cadence.
 You can trust me.”

 Trust?
 Well, this was the Twin Cities.
 Trust didn’t get you that far.
 Sure, Francis had been her childhood friend, but if circumstances called for it—wait.
 No, that wasn’t right.
 She knew that wasn’t right.
 Besides, Francis had been initiated against his will and had stuck his neck out for her plenty of times.